 - Close the Outlook Application.

 - Press Win + R to open the Run dialog box, type regedit, and then press Enter.
 This action will launch the Registry Editor.

 - Locate the following registry keys:

 - HKEY_CURRENT_USER\Software\Microsoft\Office\<ver>\Outlook\Preferences – This registry key will be used to configure File attachment size for the current user.

-<ver> with the value which corresponds with the Version of Office installed on your device.
-For Example:|
+<ver> with the value that corresponds to the version of Office installed on your device.
+For example:

 Outlook 2016/2019/365 – 16.0

 – Now Registry Path for different versions of Outlook will be:

 Outlook 2013 – HKEY_CURRENT_USER\Software\Microsoft\Office\15.0\Outlook\Preferences